-67:42:17:35.
+Standards adopted for plumbing--Conformity to Uniform Plumbing Code, SDCL 36-25-15.
+67:42:17:29.
 Playground requirements.
-Playgrounds for all child care settings must be safe, in good repair, and free of debris, trash, and weeds.
-Playground equipment must be installed according to the manufacturer's instructions and maintained in good repair.
+Playground areas for all child care settings shall be safe, in good repair and shall be kept free of debris, trash, and weeds.
+Playground equipment shall be installed according to manufacturer's instructions and maintained in good repair.
+The use of playgrounds and parks may be used for outdoor play.

-For a center program, a fence that measures at least four feet high is required around the center's outdoor play space.
+For a center program, a fence that measures at least four feet high is required around the outdoor play space.

-For a family day care or school-age program, a fence that measures at least forty-two inches high may be required to separate the outdoor play space, if the department determines a body of water, vehicular traffic, or other hazard poses a risk of injury or death to a child.
+For a family day care or school-age program, a fence may be required if a body of water, vehicular traffic, or other hazard poses the risk of injury or death to a child.

-67:42:17:36.
+67:42:17:30.
 Water safety.
 A provider shall meet the following water safety requirements:

-(1) If an outdoor swimming pool is on the premises, it must be emptied after each use or enclosed with a five-foot fence and a self-closing, latching gate that can be locked while not in use;
+(1) A swimming pool utilized on the premises shall be emptied after each use or enclosed with a five-foot fence and self-closing, latching gate that can be locked while not in use;